griptape-ai/griptape-docs/docs/griptape-framework/structures/image-generation-drivers.md

 ### Azure OpenAI DALL-E

-The Azure OpenAI DALL-E image generation driver provides access to OpenAI DALL-E models hosted by Azure.
-In addition to the configurations provided by the underlying OpenAI DALL-E driver, the Azure OpenAI Dall-E Driver allows configuration of Azure-specific deployment values.
+The Azure OpenAI DALL-E image generation Driver provides access to OpenAI DALL-E models hosted by Azure.
+In addition to the configurations provided by the underlying OpenAI DALL-E Driver, the Azure OpenAI Dall-E Driver allows configuration of Azure-specific deployment values.

 ```python
 from griptape.structures import Agent